chinamike65/hugo-tuolesi/content/book4/book4en.md

 To release life and save the lives of sentient beings is to give protection from fear.

 Dedication of merit after the release is also very important, especially if you can dedicate yourself to your own guru or to a great siddhi, you can live in the world forever and turn the Wheel constantly.
-The merit will be great and there will be great blessings.
+The merit will be great and there will be great merit.

 Performing each of the three kinds of generosity will bring different results.